View original post 618 more words

 The best way to boost the economy is to redistribute wealth downward, as poorer people tend to spend a higher proportion of their income.
 Ha-Joon Chang.

 Today, I was priviledged to attend a conference with the theme Power, Sex, and Money, the emphasis being on Money.
-Majority, if not all of the people in attendance were quite youthful, with some of them being students at university and others recently starting out in the job market.
-The discussion at hand was very… Continue reading Living within our means for a better tomorrow.
+Majority, if not all of the people in attendance were quite youthful, with some of them being university students and others recently starting out in their careers.
+The discussion of the day was quite interesting… Continue reading Living within your means for a better tomorrow.